Zakir-Ansari/blockchain/1. Smart Contracts/README.md

 }
 ```

-**Inheriting from the ERC20 contract**, gives us access to the [_mint()](https://docs.openzeppelin.com/contracts/4.x/api/token/erc20#ERC20-_mint-address-uint256-) method used to create new tokens, and send them to a given address, exactly what we need now.
+**Inheriting from the ERC20 contract**, gives us access to the [_mint()](https://docs.openzeppelin.com/contracts/4.x/api/token/erc20#ERC20-_mint-address-uint256-) method used to create new tokens and send them to a given address, exactly what we need now.

 Minting is defined as **the process of validating information**, creating a new block, and recording that information into the blockchain.
 Simply put, “mint” means: creating something, like a number of Tokens, or an NFT, and saving it on the blockchain.

 - **to:** address of the wallet/contract that will receive the tokens,
 - **amount:** amount of tokens to send.

-The **“to”** argument, is taken from [msg.sender](https://stackoverflow.com/questions/48562483/solidity-basics-what-msg-sender-stands-for), a special variable which value is the address of the wallet/contract calling the contract.
+The **“to”** argument, is taken from [msg.sender](https://stackoverflow.com/questions/48562483/solidity-basics-what-msg-sender-stands-for), a special variable whose value is the address of the wallet/contract calling the contract.
 The **amount**, on the other hand, needs to take care of the decimals, and that’s why we’re passing such a big number, let me go through it for a second.